gamma-opt/oip-notes/course/part1/8-examples-MIP.md

     <source src="../_static/tsp_cuts.mp4" type="video/mp4">
 </video>

-## Revisiting the food manufacture problem
+## Revisiting the Food Manufacturing Problem

 Recall the  {ref}`p1l5:food` problem.
 Suppose we want to add some additional conditions on the problem: